go-spatial/tegola-mobile/README.md

 ### Running Tegola Mobile APK
-1. First you need to install **Tegola Mobile** on your target device - note that this can be an emulator an physical Android device
+1. First you need to install **Tegola Mobile** on your target device - note that this can be an emulator or a physical Android device
 2. If you want to run **Tegola Mobile** within the Android Studio debugger
 	1. you will need:
 	 	- physical device with USB Debugging enabled, attached via USB